ghc/ghc/docs/users_guide/glasgow_exts.rst

 signature for ``ys``.
 In Haskell 98 it is not possible to declare a type for ``ys``; a major benefit of scoped type variables is that it becomes possible to do so.

-Lexically-scoped type variables are enabled by :ghc-flag:`-XScopedTypeVariables`.
-This flag implies :ghc-flag:`-XRelaxedPolyRec`.

 Overview
 --------